Beijing Games organisers say virus 'biggest challenge', 100 days from start

 The Chinese capital will in February become the first host of a Summer and Winter Games, and last week welcomed the Olympic flame with a low-key ceremony.

-Case numbers remain low in China, with only three reported in Beijing on Wednesday and small clusters of infections elsewhere, but authorities nationwide are on edge.
+Case numbers remain low in China, with only three reported in Beijing yesterday and small clusters of infections elsewhere, but authorities nationwide are on edge.

 China's strict rules “can reduce the risks and impact of COVID-19”, he said, adding that those in the Games' stringent bubble who fail to comply with anti-epidemic measures will face consequences, including disqualification.